 By lustre I mean reduced pigment or clay paste lustre.
 Commonly called “Arabian”, “Persian”, or even "smoked lustre", its origins can be traced to the Middle East and the 9th century AD.
 It is thought that the technology may have developed from glass workers who had discovered that metal oxides could be used to stain glass.
-The alkaline and lead based glazes in use at the time were receptive to the formation of lustre.
+The alkaline and lead based glazes used at the time are receptive to the formation of lustre, as were the naturally reducing updraft kiln designs but it still required the discovery and development of a specialized firing technique to advance the technique.